Jon-Becker/research/papers/diving-into-decompilation/README.md

   ## Analyzing a CFG branch

   The CFG branch analysis is done by the `analyze` function of the `VMTrace` struct.
-This function can be viewed in the following code snippit from <a href="https://github.com/Jon-Becker/heimdall-rs/blob/main/heimdall/src/decompile/analyze.rs#L1">analyze.rs</a>.
+This function can be viewed in the following code snippet from <a href="https://github.com/Jon-Becker/heimdall-rs/blob/main/heimdall/src/decompile/analyze.rs#L1">analyze.rs</a>.
 This function iterates over the operations in each branch of the `VMTrace` generated by symbolic execution and performs the bulk of the decompilation through the following steps:

   ### Determining Function Visibility